chrisshaw/google-addons-pbl/README.md

 # Project-based learning add-ons for Google Classroom and Google Workspace

-This monorepo hosts all projects for add-ons to support support an Monorepo for Google Classroom and Google Workspace Add-ons for Project-based Learning
+This monorepo hosts all projects for add-ons to support project-based learning using only Google Classroom and Google Workspace Add-ons

 ## What's in here